MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-prepare-package.md

 ## Download the update package

 The update package for Azure Stack Hub updates and hotfixes is available through the update blade for connected systems.
-You need to download the package and move the package to a location that's accessible to your Azure Stack Hub instance if you're updating an OEM package, or if you're supporting a disconnected system.
-You may also need to download and then upload the package to an accessible location if you're running a system with an intermittent connection.
+Download the package and move the package to a location that's accessible to your Azure Stack Hub instance if you're updating an OEM package or if you're supporting a disconnected system.
+You also might need to download and then upload the package to an accessible location if you're running a system with an intermittent connection.

 Review the package contents.
 An update package typically consists of the following files: